 (Don't panic if it's not your strongest subject, though – help is at hand.
 More of that below.)

 First of all, you'll need some maths qualifications to get onto a degree programme.
-At The University of Law Business School, for example, students need grade C or grade 4 (or above) in GCSE Maths to get onto a three year undergraduate degree.
+A grade C or grade 4 (or above) in GCSE Maths is commonly required to get onto an undergraduate degree, but you should check with your preferred unis before applying.

-Many institutions also offer four year courses with an initial foundation year to help students brush up on some fundamental skills.
-The University of Law Business School programme offers a 'Numeracy Skills for Business' module, for example, as well as lower entry requirements for maths (grade D at GCSE).
+Many institutions also offer four-year courses with an initial foundation year to help students brush up on some fundamental skills.

 Once you're on a course, you can expect further mathematical adventures: some courses include first year modules that will help you with the numeracy skills you need, and all will feature business-related topics like accountancy and finance, both of which (as you'd expect) are built on numbers.